On sweet undeniable feeling of power of international intellectual feudalism, bias, discrimination, censoring and theft

 In the footnote of the table the data presentation type (Mean (SD) or number(proportion)), types of statistical tests used and list of used abbreviations or symbols (we use letters) should be presented.
 The journal uses the International Systems of Units (SI) standard – please be aware and check the data accordingly.

-The tables must be cited in proper order within body of manuscript – results.
+The tables should be cited in proper order within body of manuscript – results.

 Figures must be submitted in jpeg, jpg, tiff, giff, bmp format and should be accompanied by legend and cited in body of manuscript.
 In the legend of the figure the data presentation type (Mean(SD) or number(proportion)), types of statistical tests used and lists of used abbreviations or symbols (we use letters) should be presented.

 The rules for references, tables and figures, required authors` statements at the end of manuscript presented above are valid for all types of articles below.

 Reviews: Review articles should not exceed 6000 words and limited by 70 references.
 Review articles should summarize the current evidence on the topic, provide critical analysis and define the directions for future research.
 Articles should be structured – title, author(s) names and institution(s), city (ies), country (ies), corresponding author`s name and address (postal mail, email, phone, fax), unstructured abstract for reviews and structured abstract for systematic reviews and meta-analyses; key words, introduction section, methods with description of evidence (literature, published article) collection, statistical analyses in case of systematic reviews and meta-analyses, structured sections with subheadings, limitations and directions for future research, conclusions, authors` statements, references, tables if any, figures if any.
 The systematic reviews and meta-analyses must be presented according to PRISMA guideline and checklist (see Authors` corner).